 Gymnastics is a dynamic sport that incorporates seven disciplines – men’s and women’s artistic gymnastics, rhythmic gymnastics, trampolining, sports aerobics, sports acrobatics and cheerleading.

-Training times vary but most competitive gymnasts train a minimum of 3 times per week for at least 3 hours at a time.
-These sessions incorporate skill development, strength and flexibility training, and sometimes ballet for precision and fine-tuning.
-Elite gymnasts will train for over 30 hours per week during morning and evening sessions.
+Training loads vary depending on the discipline and level of athlete but most competitive gymnasts train a minimum of 3 times per week for around 3 hours per session.
+Training sessions incorporate skill development, strength and flexibility training, and sometimes ballet for precision and fine-tuning.
+Elite gymnasts will train over 30 hours per week during morning and evening sessions.

-Due to a heavy training schedule, it is important for a gymnast to have the right training diet.
-Gymnasts are highly susceptible to being “run down” in the lead-up to important competitions, or can suffer from fatigue at training leading to serious injury.
-In addition, gymnasts are usually quite young with many preferring small frequent meals to meet nutritional requirements and to fit into their busy schedules of school, homework and long hours of training.
-Ideas for nutrient-rich snacks can be eaten in the car between school and training include:
+In addition, gymnasts are usually quite young and many prefer small frequent meals to fit their nutritional needs around their busy schedules of school, homework and long hours of training.
+Ideas for nutrient-rich snacks that can be eaten in the car between school and training include:

 - Yoghurt & fruit